 When the “Select Path — Crossing” method is selected you can select an existing Detail Line or create a new line.
 The elements that are intersected by this line will be included in a Preview list for review and refinement.
 This method is ideal for use in numbering elements that need to be numbered in a linear fashion, such as Parking or Curtain Panels.

 The “Select Path — Vertex” method is similar to the Crossing method with the exception that instead of the line intersections defining the elements, the line vertex location defines the elements.
 This method is ideally suited for numbering Rooms, Space, or any other element that may need to be ordered in a non-linear fashion.

-Bonus Rules : Furniture, Furniture Systems, Plumbing Fixtures, Mechanical Equipment, Space Name from Room, Space Number from Room, Sprinklers, Structural Columns
+Basic Rules : Data Device — Elevation, Doors, Furniture, Lighting, Plumbing Fixtures, Mechanical Equipment, Space Name from Room, Space Number from Room, Structural Columns, MC-FAB_by_Space

 Thank you for taking time to inform us about a bug or feature request.